 ASX does not prescribe the rate of brokerage which brokers may charge.
 Clients should discuss these rates and how they will be administered directly with their broker(s) prior to signing the Client Agreement(s).
-ASX and ASX Clear have standard fees (e.g. for trading and exercise), which can be checked by calling ASX or your broker, or referring to www.asx.com.au/options (under Costs in the "Trading Information" section).
+ASX and ASX Clear have standard fees (e.g. for trading and exercise), which can be checked by calling ASX or your broker, or referring to asx.com.au/options.